-The Salaries and Benefits line item increased by \$82,900 for additional staff time as well as adjustments to employee costs including merit and COLA increases.
-Smaller adjustments to the indirect budget include the Communications item increasing by \$5,000 with the new phone system and the Office and Printing items decreasing \$5,000 and \$2,000, respectively.
-Office lease and storage unit costs are estimated to increase by \$54,600 as the "move-in, rent holiday" for the new office space is over.
+A few budgeted indirect costs have changed from the previous years.
+The Salaries and Benefits line item increased by \$82,900 for additional staff time as well as adjustments to employee costs including merit increases.
+The Communications item increased \$5,000 with the new phone system.
+Insurance is estimated to increase by \$121,000 as the insurance market remains "hard" due to large payouts for a multitude of natural disasters over the last several years as well as insurers leaving the California market.
+Office and Printing costs are expected to decrease by \$5,000 and \$2,000, respectively.
+Office lease and storage unit costs are estimated to increase by \$54,600 as the "move-in, rent holiday" is over.
 The audits and actuary services increased by \$3,100 as the OPEB valuation is due this year.